Fidelity ACAT Fee

 If either condition isn't met, you'll need to open a new account.
 In some cases, you might be able to change the account type or the name on it.

-Step 2: While you’re setting up your Schwab account, go to Fidelity and start preparing your account for the move.
-If you have an automated account, you must sell everything and convert it to cash.
-If you have a self-directed account, you don’t need to sell everything, but there could be extra steps.
+Step 2: While you're setting up your Schwab account, go to Fidelity and start getting your account ready for the transfer.
+If you have an automated account, you'll need to sell everything and convert it to cash.
+If you have a self-directed account, you don't need to sell everything, but you might have more tasks to handle.

-For example, certain over-the-counter (OTC) stocks might not be accepted at Schwab.
-While Schwab does allow trading in OTC stocks, some specific ones might not be supported.
-Options that expire in less than a week and all cryptocurrencies cannot be moved through the Automated Customer Account Transfer Service (ACATS), which we’re using here.
+For example, some over-the-counter (OTC) securities might not be transferable to Schwab.
+While Schwab allows trading in OTC stocks, some specific stocks might not be accepted.
+Options expiring in less than a week and all cryptocurrencies can't be moved through the Automated Customer Account Transfer Service (ACATS), which is the method we're using here.

-If you can’t move a position for any reason, you have a few choices:
+If you can't move a position for any reason, you have a few options:

 (2) Move it to another Fidelity account.